julyx10/lap/README.md

   - MOV (H.264/AAC)
   - WebM/MKV support varies by platform; on macOS, WebM/VP9 may not play in the system WebView.

-Notes
-- Camera RAW formats are not currently supported for inline viewing.
+> Notes: Camera RAW formats are not currently supported for inline viewing.

 ## Common keyboard shortcuts